 Controlling Foreign Object Debris in Manufacturing

 In order to address and maintain awareness of the dangers of Foreign Object Debris, facilities should establish a comprehensive program that incorporates training, inspection, maintenance, and communication.
-Awareness and communication are at the forefront of FOD programs; controlling this dangerous debris begins with implementing wall signs and floor tape that make clear what type of FOD area workers are currently in and remind them to clean as they go.
+Awareness and communication are at the forefront of FOD programs; controlling this dangerous debris begins with implementing wall signs and floor tape remind workers to clean as they go.
 Whether staff should proceed with caution or simply maintain basic housekeeping practices, labels, floor tape, wall signs, and barricades are essential tools to make people aware that FOD has the potential to cause problems.

 Another component to controlling foreign object debris is to keep your facility clean and organized by decluttering with 5S.
 This methodology enhances organization and efficiency through five phases: Sort, Set in Order, Shine, Standardize, and Sustain, which help eliminate unnecessary items and importantly, remove any debris.
 In addition, Implementing 5S can help workers incorporate a constant mindset of housekeeping, making “clean as you go” second nature during daily operations.

-Programs heavily focus on training and the following elements should be included:
+Programs with the following elements should be included:

 - A description of the methods and housekeeping practices used to control Foreign Object Debris